developwithpurpose/front-end-developer-exercise/app/README.markdown

 # Front End Developer Exercise

-Hi there, thank you for allowing me to submit this Front End Developer Exercise and be considered as a candidate for the Front End Developer position.
+Hi there!
+I'm Mark Fasel, a Full Stack Engineer and Front End Developer looking to further my career and continue learning through a thriving environment with a purpose of helping others!
+Thank you for the opportunity and allowing me to submit this Front End Developer Exercise and be considered as a candidate for the position.
 This is an overview and documentation of how I approached this exercise, the techniques I used, and some of the technologies implemented.

 ## Overview